lorinkoz/probot-ladybug/README.md

 ### Commands

 You can comment on any issue / PR with the command `/trytask`.
 It accepts space separated codenames of tasks to check.
-Without parameters, all tasks are considered.
+Without parameters, all tasks will be checked.
-Ladybug will reply with the query she ran for every command, and whether or not she found the current issue / PR.
+Ladybug will reply with the query she ran for every task, and whether or not she found the current issue / PR.

 ### Final word of advice from Ladybug